ya332/react-feedback-popup/README.md

 ### Usage

-Here's a sample implementation that creates the "Made By {NAME}" the component on default Create-React-App page.
+Here's a sample implementation that creates a custom popup on a dummy Create-React-App page.

 ```javascript
 import React from 'react';